Khurvat Minya

 In earlier times the site was located on the major road that connected Egypt to Syria.
 It is very close to Capernaum, which is located 3 Km to the east.
 Jesus must have passed this very spot several times on his travels from Capernaum to the Galilee, Nazareth, Judea and Jerusalem.

-This site is an Arabic palace, built by Khalif Hisham from Damascus (724-742) to serve as a winter palace.
+Minya is an Arab palace, built by the Omayyad Khalif caliph al-Walid I (705-715) from Damascus to serve as a winter palace.
+An inscription of this ruler was found on a stone in the palace.
 It was built over the Byzantine building.
-The palace was destroyed in a severe earthquake (749AD).

 Photos: